agarciamontoro/ocl-notes/README.md

 OpenCL Notes
 ============

+Notes taken while reading OpenCL in Action, by Matthew Scarpino.

 # Host Data Structures

 - There are six data structures that need to be configured by the host: